Enums¶

 Enums are a special types that can be used to define a set of possible values for a field.

-In graphql you can use enum type like this:
+In graphql you can define enum type and use it like this:

 enum Status {